AnonymousAmatuer/Memopad_Notepad/README.md

-# Memopad_Notepad
+# MapPad
 # A Notepad for better experience
 <p> Have you ever wanted a notepad that could open files you normally couldn't open with notepad?
 Like '.dgs' or '.jfd' or anything like it?
-If so, Let me introduce you to Memopad</p>
+If so, Let me introduce you to Mapad</p>
 <h1> Features </h1>
 - Versatile for file functions
 - Easy to use